 Can these two explanations be distinguished empirically?
 The task is difficult and two approaches have been followed.
-One is to compare the relative ability of both type of models to match features of the business cycle.
+One is to compare the relative ability of both types of models to match features of the business cycle.
 This is the approach taken by Jones, Manuelli and Siu (2000).
 Their conclusions are in some cases supportive of endogenous growth models but there are still many difficulties discriminating between the two types of models.
 An alternative methodology is to look for empirical connections between the degree of persistence of business cycles and long-term growth rates.
-This is only interesting if there are significant difference in persistence across countries.
+This is only interesting if there are significant differences in persistence across countries.
 Cogley (1990) studies the variability of the low-frequency component of output in a sample of 9 countries and shows that there are significant differences among them, the US having the most stable low-frequency component of the sample.
-Is this degree of persistence related to the long-term growth rates of these countries?
-If it is, then there would be a direct connection between long-term growth rates and a feature of economic fluctuations that is intrinsically linked to the question of whether business cycles have consequences beyond uncertainty and volatility.
+Is this degree of persistence related to the long-term growth rates and a feature of economic fluctuations that is intrinsically linked to the question of whether business cycles have long-term consequences beyond uncertainty and short-term volatility.

 To illustrate the link between persistence and growth, we can think of a reduced-form version of a model that displays endogenous growth.7 Assume that the economy is characterized by a production function of the type where Y is output, L is labor, A is a technological parameter and K is the stock of knowledge of the economy that for simplicity we assume that affects all firms equally and where no firm is large enough to internalize the effects of its actions on this stock.
-We assume that knowledge is accumulated by the process of learning by doing and takes the following functional form where λ represents the degree of learning in the economy.8
+We assume that knowledge is accumulated by the process of learning by doing and takes the following functional form where γ represents the degree of learning in the economy.8